Dave Chappelle's Success and Achievements in Timeline

 August 2014: Surprise appearance at Oddball Festival in Hartford

-In August 2014, Dave Chappelle made a surprise return to Hartford at the Oddball Festival, where he received standing ovations during his performance.
+In August 2014, Dave Chappelle made a surprise appearance at the Oddball Festival in Hartford.
+This performance was a return to the city after a previous heckling incident in 2013, and he received standing ovations during his set.

 During his acceptance speech at the 2017 Emmy Awards, Dave Chappelle gave a shout-out to D.C.
 Public Schools.